Regulation of unmanned aerial vehicles: South Africa

 Manned aircraft always have the right of way and the passing of UAVs close to such aircraft are strictly prohibited.
 Pilots are required to tune into the air traffic services in which they are flying and all flight activity are required to be recorded in a logbook.
-Public roads may also not be used for take-off and landing.
+Public roads may not be used for take-off and landing.

 Another safety aspect prohibits UAVs to be used in adverse weather conditions where visibility will be impaired.
 Separate approval is required where line of sight is unmanageable or for night flying.

 Current regulations do not allow UAVs to be used for deliveries or for the transportation of goods.
-From a hobbyist point of view UAVs cannot tow other aircraft, perform aerobatic and aerial displays or be flown in a formation.
+UAVs cannot tow other aircraft, perform aerobatic and aerial displays, or be flown in a formation.

-UAV pilots are required to have a CAA approved and valid pilot licence and a letter of approval which is valid for 12 months.
+UAV pilots are required to have a CAA approved and valid pilot license and a letter of approval which is valid for 12 months.
 Any incidents should be reported to the relevant authorities, especially if serious damage or injury was caused.